Investing term

 The tendency of valuations and margins to return to long-run averages over time.

 Mean reversion is the tendency of things stretched far from their long-run average — valuations, profit margins, returns — to drift back toward it over time.
-Sky-high margins attract competitors that compete them down; deeply depressed ones often recover.
-It's a reason to be skeptical of extremes in either direction and not assume the recent past simply continues.
+It's driven by competition and cycles: sky-high profit margins attract rivals who compete them down, while depressed ones drive out competitors until the survivors recover.

 For example